-Digital literacy is gaining on importance as a key skill in every discipline and profession.
+Digital literacy is gaining importance as a key skill in every discipline and profession.
 Smartphones like the iPhone and Android devices have become a hotbed of innovations.
-With impacts on virtually every aspect of the daily life, mobile technologies can greatly enhance learning experiences.
-Internet-connected mobile devices with imbedded sensors, cameras, and GPS are bringing unprecedented possibilities in education.
+With impacts on virtually every aspect of daily life, mobile technologies can greatly enhance learning experiences.
+Internet-connected mobile devices with embedded sensors, cameras, and GPS are bringing unprecedented possibilities to education.

 Google Play Store (formerly Android Market) has also hit a major milestone in app downloads from its site.
 It has sold 15 billion apps.

 According to Juniper Research, consumer app downloads to mobile devices are expected to reach more than 66 billion per annum by 2016.
 This number scratches the surface of the anticipated growth of mobile applications.